-DEQ assigned a load allocation and HUA of 0.00°C (no warming) to most dam and reservoir operations, except for the PGE Clackamas River Hydroelectric Project (River Mill Dam) and PGE Willamette Falls Hydroelectric Project.
-This nonpoint source category accounts for warming from dam impoundment and other activity associated with reservoir operations and the release of impounded water back to the natural channel.
-The no warming requirement is unchanged from the 2006 Willamette Basin TMDL (DEQ, 2006) except this TMDL applies the HUA assignment to a greater number of dam and reservoirs operations including dams operated by municipalities.
+DEQ assigned a load allocation and HUA of 0.00°C (no warming) to temperature impacts associated with most dam and reservoir operations, except for the PGE Clackamas River Hydroelectric Project (River Mill Dam) and PGE Willamette Falls Hydroelectric Project.
+This nonpoint source category accounts for warming from dam impoundment and other activity associated with reservoir operations and the release of the impounded water back intoto the natural channel.
+The no warming requirement is unchanged from the 2006 Willamette Basin

+TMDL (DEQ, 2006) except this TMDL includes requirements for additional dam and reservoir operators.
+The 2006 TMDL focused on USACE Willamette Project, EWEB projects, and PGE applies the HUA assignment to a greater number of dam and reservoirs.
+A operations including dams operated by municipalities.
 In addition, a surrogate measure temperature target was developed to implement the dam and reservoir HUA and corresponding load allocation, (see Section 9.4.1).
 Modeling analysis completed by USGS (Rounds, 2010) and summarized in TSD Section 7.2.2, found the temperature impacts from large USACE dam and reservoir operations shift temperatures patterns causing cooler 7DADM temperatures in the summer relative to no dam temperatures, and warmer 7DADM temperatures in the fall and early spring.
 Based on this analysis, DEQ concludes that the existing operations at large dam and reservoirs likely attain the HUA and equivalent LA assignment in the summer, but not in the fall or early spring.
 DEQ did not increase the human use allowance for USACE dams and reservoirs in the fall because there is insufficient assimilative capacity available downstream.

-The PGE Clackamas River Hydroelectric Project (FERC Project No. 2195) is assigned 0.15°C of the Clackamas River HUA and the PGE Willamette Falls Hydroelectric Project (FERC Project No. 2233) is assigned 0.09°C of the Willamette River HUA.
-The 0.15°C HUA assignment to the Clackamas River Project and 0.11°C HUA in the lower Willamette River to dam and reservoir operations is also unchanged from the 2006 Willamette Basin TMDL.
+The PGE Clackamas River Hydroelectric Project (FERC Project No. 2195) is assigned 0.15°C of the Clackamas River HUA and the PGE Willamette Falls Hydroelectric Project, which influences (FERC Project No. 2233) is assigned 0.09°C of the Willamette River HUA.
+The 0.15°C HUA assignment to the Clackamas River Project and 0.11°C HUA in the lower Willamette River reaches for which spawning is not a designated use, is provided a load allocation of 0.10°C. This to dam and reservoir operations is also unchanged from the 2006 Willamette Basin TMDL.
 The HUA was unchanged because DEQ's analysis shows there is sufficient assimilative capacity in the Clackamas River and Lower Willamette River.
-However, the 0.09°C HUA assignment to Willamette Falls is less than the 0.11°C assignment to Willamette Falls in the 2006 TMDL because the 2006 TMDL did not take into consideration the 0.02°C residual impact of the Clackamas River (see TSD Appendix M Section 7.4 for additional information on the influence of the projects on river temperature and bases for load allocations).
+However, the 0.09°C HUA assignment to Willamette Falls is less than the 0.11°C assignment to Willamette Falls in the 2006 TMDL- because the 2006 TMDL did not take into consideration the 0.02°C residual impact of the Clackamas River HUA assignment downstream from the Clackamas River's confluence with the Willamette River (see TSD Appendix M Section 7.4 for additional information on the influence of the projects on river temperature and bases for load allocations).